Why should I study this course?

 What will the course prepare me for?

-This course provides you with excellent experience to go into the wide variety of arts based industries in areas including graphic design, interior design, architecture and lens-based design.
-It is the equivalent of 3 A Levels and would therefore be a suitable choice if you are considering studying an arts-related subject at university.
+This course provides you with excellent experience to go into the wide variety of arts based industries in areas including graphic design, interior design, architecture, fashion and textiles and lens-based design.
+It is the equivalent of 3 A Levels and would therefore be a suitable choice if you are considering studying an arts-related subject at university, completing an Art Foundation course or applying for an apprenticeship.

 What materials will I need to provide?

-You can buy a starter pack of equipment from us at the start of term along with a sketch book.
-You will have access to a wide variety of resources on Moodle including links to exam boards specifications, useful website links, video and text resources.
+You can buy a starter pack of equipment from us at the start of term.
+You will have access to a wide variety of resources on Microsoft Teams including links to exam board specifications, useful website links, video and text resources.
 You are expected to provide your own basic art materials including basic drawing materials.
-There are extensive resources available from the library that you can borrow but there is a list of recommended background reading on Moodle if you wish to purchase some of your own.
+There are extensive resources available from the library that you can borrow and there is also a list of recommended background reading on the VLE if you wish to purchase some of your own.

 How will I be taught?

-You will have 13 hours each week where you will experience a mixture of units and practical tasks throughout the course.
-You will be expected to show that you can explore a technique or an approach in your own work after you have learnt it.
+You will have 13.5 hours of timetabled lessons each week where you will experience a mixture of units and practical tasks throughout the course.
 As the course develops lessons become more focused on one to one individual tuition where you will be set targets for the week.
+You will be expected to continue to further develop and refine your skills independently out of lesson time.

 This course is for you if...

-You enjoy hard work and you want to get a qualification that will lead you into employment where there are always opportunities and demands for new ideas.
+You are willing to work hard and want to get a qualification that will lead you into a creative career where there are always opportunities and demands for new ideas.

 Your application starts here